vmware/terraform-provider-avi/examples/aws/cluster_stages/README.md

 *** avi_cluster – Creates the cluster for the 3 controllers <br/>
 *** avi_infra – Creates the subnets, se groups, sets the flavors and set the demo license <br/>
 *** avi_app – This will deploy the web servers backend and configure your virtual servers <br/>

+NOTE: Check the single cluster option as well.